 Although our main aim is to help you understand NNN charges, there is a much bigger lesson.
 Always read commercial lease documents carefully.

-Commercial rental contracts are a serious, long term commitment.
-You need to look at and understand all the terms and conditions if you want your business to be successful now and into the future.
+Commercial rental contracts are a serious, long-term commitment.
+You need to look at and understand all the terms and conditions if you want your business to be successful now and in the future.